 Ask your doctor if there is a clinical trial that is appropriate for you.
-The Jason Carter Clinical Trials Program, operated by Be The Match®, can help you find a GVHD trial that you may want to consider.
-Visit the website, phone 888-814-8610 or email email@example.com for more details.
+You can also contact Be The Match® Jason Carter Clinical Trials Search & Support for free help in identifying GVHD trials you may want to consider.
+Call 888-814-8610.

 National Cancer Institute Chronic GVHD Program

 An important resource for people living with chronic GVHD is the National Cancer Institute's Chronic GVHD Program.

 Patients between the ages of one and 75 can schedule an appointment for a comprehensive evaluation of their GVHD.

 Specialists familiar with how chronic GVHD affects every part of a patient's body conduct the four-day physical examination, and make recommendations on how best to manage your disease.

 The medical evaluation is free of charge and takes place at the National Cancer Institute in Bethesda, Maryland.
 The program is part of a clinical trial designed to gather a national database of information about chronic GVHD so that better treatments can be developed.
 For details call 240-858-3681 or click here.